avbrown/new_film_studio_at_microsoft/README.md

 ## Navigating Phase1_Project_Notebook

 The first major block of the Phase1_Project_Notebook contain the cleaning of the and the creation of the money_metrics_merge_ready_df, a data frame that contains needed ROI calculations and is also ready to merge onto other data frames.
-Considerable care was made to adjust movie names to make them unique.[^bignote]  This process was partially automated, with some cleaning by hand when duplicates fell to managable numbers.
+Considerable care was made to adjust movie names to make them unique.[^3]  This process was partially automated, with some cleaning by hand when duplicates fell to managable numbers.
 Other data frames had unique values built in, which made later merges easier.

 After some further cleaning to get distinct genres, the notebook then proceeds to calculate the mean ROI by genre, resulting in this graph:

-*******

-*******

-And when broken out by high budget films.
 *******

 *******